phpcq/phpcq/tasks/phpcpd/documentation.md

 * `phpcpd.excluded` List of excluded files and folders (space separated list, default: none).
 * `phpcpd.src` source directories to be analyzed with phpcpd (space separated list, default: ${ccabs.src.dirs.php}).

+Note: the pathes for the exclude option are calculated relative to the source path and have NO leading slash.

+Therefore: `src/Foo => Foo`

 See the default [properties file](default.properties) for the complete list.